bigbug-gg/bigbug-gg/README.md

 ### Welcome!

-- 🏠 I am a full-stack software developer based in China.
+- 🏠 Hello, my name is Gavin Chen, with 陈刚 as my Chinese name.
+I'm a full-stack web development engineer hailing from China.

 <!--
 **bigbug-gg/bigbug-gg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.